whitefeatherhunter.ca

 to provide students with a well-articulated and relevant set of challenges that will inspire them to meet learning goals and seek further challenges with confidence.

-These fundamental goals have been developed over seventeen years of experience as an instructor, faculty member, student advisor and curriculum designer in a number of arts-based, post-secondary contexts, as well as through formal academic certification in Adult Education.
-I understand that instructing learning material is just one part of the educational experience; equally important is demonstrating engagement with educational material in ways that make it relevant and meaningful.
-Teaching is core to my identity–a professional practice that I am deeply invested in–and I strive to continue to learn throughout my teaching experiences.
+These fundamental goals have been developed over twenty years of teaching experience in a number of arts-based, post-secondary contexts, as well as through formal academic certification in Adult Education.
+Teaching is a professional practice that I am deeply invested in.
 Fostering scholarship is integral to my practice as an artist, prompting and vitalizing my own research impetus.

 PAST TEACHING EXPERIENCE

-My teaching record has been gained through extensive experiential learning and multiple modes of professional development.
-Following an atypical trajectory has allowed me to concurrently build a significant teaching dossier alongside a lively professional art practice, while also completing academic qualifications and spearheading community-based initiatives.
-I have often held teaching positions simultaneously at various institutions, working across numerous disciplines, and developing a variety of curricula using diverse methodologies, including: art, design, craft, communications, technology, science, art history, architecture, arts administration and more.
+My excellent teaching record has been gained through extensive experiential learning and multiple modes of professional development.
+I have built a significant teaching dossier alongside a lively professional art practice, while completing academic qualifications and spearheading community-based initiatives.
+I have worked across numerous disciplines, and developed a variety of curricula using diverse methodologies, including: art, design, craft, communications, technology, science, art history, architecture, arts administration and more.

-It is important to me that topics and media are examined with equal attention to methods of technical execution, as well as to the conceptual implications and relevant critical questions.
-Inter- and trans-disciplinary research-creation is something I promote and value as a vital mode of new knowledge production.
+I understand that instructing learning material is just one part of the educational experience; equally important is demonstrating engagement with educational material in ways that make it relevant and meaningful.
+It is important to me that topics and media are examined with equal attention to methods of technical execution, as well as to conceptual implications and relevant critical questions.
+Inter- and trans-disciplinary research and creation is something I model as a vital mode of new knowledge production.

 COMMITMENT TO DIVERSITY